Sexual ethics because sex is powerful

 Now the issue of thinking and looking lustfully is greed – greed for someone you don’t have a right to.
 To covet someone’s spouse is to want to possess that person.
 It is treating them not as a person in their own right but as something to have.
 Looking at someone with lustful intent is looking at someone purely as a means of gratification for you, as a means of satisfying a sexual desire you have.
 It is turning them into a commodity to be consumed, rather than a person to honour.
 It makes their sexuality something for us to be satisfied by.

 Now you may ask, why does God care?
 How we treat one another sexually matters a great deal to God because sexual integrity is something God has given.
 To mistreat someone is to mistreat something God has made.
-An abuse of them is an affront to him.
+Abuse of them is an affront to him.
 This means that sexual assault or betrayal is objectively and universally wrong.

 Sex has a context